crutcher/tapestry-legacy/BlockGraph.md

 In any operation graph, it's standard to include *Source* and *Sink* node, to distinguish the observation flow through the graph.
-Any operation or data which cannot be observed directly through *Sink* can be re-written (via fusion, or other operations); and any node which lacks any functional dependency path to *Sink* can be removed entirely.
+Any operation or data which cannot be observed directly through *Sink* can be re-written (via fusion, or other operations); and any node which lacks any functional dependency path to *Sink* can and should be removed entirely.

 At an initial level, we see: